saleor/saleor.io-learn/cli/checkout-integration.md

 ![europe](/images/europe.png)

 ## Step 1.
-Creating Saleor Storefront.
+Creating React Storefront.

 You can integrate Saleor Checkout with any existing storefront.
 Yet, for the simplicity sake let us use a ready-made storefront example provided by Saleor.

 1. Open your Terminal in the directory you want to install your storefront.
 2. Run `saleor storefront create my-storefront-with-checkout`

 In the installation wizard select your Saleor organization and the environment.
-After a few moments, the script will install the Saleor Storefront project called `my-storefront-with-checkout` on your machine and start the local server.
+After a few moments, the script will install the React Storefront project called `my-storefront-with-checkout` on your machine and start the local server.
 ![storefront](/images/storefront-installed.png)

 For now, you can stop the server with `CTRL+C`.